 What is a complaint?

-A complaint is an expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual or group.
+“An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord or organisation, its own staff, or those acting on its behalf, affecting a customer or group of customers.”

 How you can help us

-We understand that it is frustrating when we do not meet your expectations.
-We will do everything we can to resolve your complaint.
-In return we ask that you: -
+We understand that it is frustrating when expectations are not met.
+All necessary steps will be made to resolve your complaint.
+In return the following is requested: -

-• Do not use abusive language or behaviour when communicating with us
+• do not use abusive language or behaviour when communicating with staff

-• Engage with all reasonable requests made in an effort to resolve your concerns
+• engage with all reasonable requests made to resolve concerns

 How your complaint is managed